AweResume/Chersophyte.github.io/projects.md

 * **ASIST: A Robust and Adaptive Agent that Supports High Performance Teams**<br>
 Collaborating: <b>Carnegie Mellon University</b>, <b>DARPA</b><br>
-The ASIST project involves human team behavior monitoring, prediction, and learning, as well as providing assistance.
-We now develop a end-to-end theory of mind model (a modularized neural network) to understand and predict human behaviors, for large decentralized teams with humans in specific roles.
+The ASIST project involves human team behavior monitoring, prediction, and robot assistance.
+We now develop an end-to-end theory of mind model (a modularized neural network) to understand and predict human behaviors, for large decentralized teams with humans in specific roles.
 <br />
 Our model is used to develop a generalizable and scalable agent architecture (ASIST agent) which can assist human teamwork by providing needed information about environment and teammates' actions to help the human team be robust to teammates' and environmental perturbations.